(image credit, IG: plantedbymish)

 The best tricks to increase humidity are:

-- Do: Place a pebble tray beneath the pot of your plant and fill it with water.
+- Do: Place a pebble tray beneath your plant pot and fill it with water.
 Water evaporation will directly go to your plant and increase the humidity around the plant.

 - D0: If you can afford it and have space use a humidifier indoors to increase humidity levels in a room